 individual models.
 Image (a) featured a woman leaning with her back to a wall and was wearing a long dress which covered her body from the neck down to her mid-calves including her arms.
 Image (b) featured another model who was sitting on a sofa.

 She was wearing a high necked jacket and a skirt which covered her down to her mid-thighs.

 A complainant, who believed the featured models appeared unhealthily thin, challenged whether the ad was irresponsible.

-said it was, to some extent, a subjective issue as to whether a model looked unhealthily thin. which they considered was not the case for either of the women identified by the complainant.
-They believed both models had slim builds. but were not depicted
+They said it was, to some extent, a subjective issue as to whether a model looked unhealthily thin. which they considered was not the case for either of the women identified by the complainant.
+They believed both models had slim builds. but were

 ASA Assessment; Complaint upheld

-lower body.
+and lower body.
 Further, her pose elongated her torso and accentuated her waist so that it appeared to be very small.
 We also considered that her sombre facial expression and dark make up, particularly around her eyes, made her face look gaunt.
-For those

 The ad must not appear again in its current form.
 We told Guccio Gucci SpA to ensure that the images in their ads were prepared responsibly.